rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 # Connecting to the Flight Controller

-The flight controller communicates with the onboard computer over a serial link.
+The flight controller communicates with the companion computer over a serial link.
 ROSflight only supports one serial connection at a time and by default should be the serial link connected to the USB connector on the board.

 ## Using secondary serial links (example: use with telemetry radio)

-In the case of an F4 flight controller, which has a USB peripheral, the highest bandwidth connection will be the USB connector, however UART3 can be also used to communicate with the onboard computer if you desire a more secure connection (micro USB connectors have been known to come off in high vibrations) or if you would like to use a telemetry radio for remote control.
+In the case of an F4 flight controller, which has a USB peripheral, the highest bandwidth connection will be the USB connector, however UART3 can also be used to communicate with the companion computer if you desire a more secure connection (micro USB connectors have been known to disconnect in high vibrations), or if you would like to use a telemetry radio for remote control.

 If a usb connection is detected on the USB peripheral, ROSflight will direct all communication on this port, however if the `PARAM_SERIAL_DEVICE` parameter is set to `3` and the `PARAM_BAUD_RATE` parameter is set properly, then UART3 will be enabled when the USB connection is absent.